 "§ 1-617.
-Annual reporting.
+Reporting.

-In reporting on the terms and disbursements set forth in any settlement agreement or final order or judgment in a case filed under this Article as required by G.S.
-114-2.5, the report shall include the number of qui tam cases in the State, the number of qui tam cases pending in other jurisdictions involving the State, and the percentage of the proceeds and the amount paid to any qui tam plaintiff under G.S.1-610.
+- (a) In reporting on the terms and disbursements set forth in any settlement agreement or final order or judgment in a case filed under this Article as required by G.S.
+114-2.5, the report shall include the percentage of the proceeds and the amount paid to any qui tam plaintiff under G.S.
+1-610. - (b) On or before February 1 of each year, the Attorney General shall submit to the Joint Legislative Commission on Governmental Operations and the Chairs of the Appropriations Subcommittees on Justice and Public Safety of the House of Representatives and the Senate a report on the number of qui tam cases under this Article pending in the State and the number of qui tam cases pending in other jurisdictions involving the State during the previous calendar year.